KulunuKA/Real-Time-Chat-Application/README.md

-#Real-Time Chat Application
-A real-time chat application built with React, Node.js, Socket.IO, and MongoDB.

-Key Features:
-Instant Messaging: One-on-one communication in real-time.
-Message Status: Sent, delivered, and read receipts.
-Online Presence: Live user online/offline tracking and last seen display.
-Image Sharing: Upload, preview, and share images in chats.
-Responsive Design: Optimized for all device sizes.
-This project demonstrates real-time communication and user experience optimization using modern web technologies.
+A real-time chat application 💬 built with React, Node.js, Socket.IO, and MongoDB.
+This app enables instant messaging ⚡ with features like sent, delivered, and read receipts ✅, live online/offline status 🟢🔴, and last seen updates ⏰.
+Users can also share images 🖼️ with a smooth preview functionality.
+Designed with a responsive UI 📱, it ensures seamless communication across all devices.
+This project showcases the integration of real-time technologies and modern web development practices for an engaging user experience.